 Acupuncture makes the brain release endorphins

 Many studies in animals and humans have demonstrated that acupuncture can cause multiple biological responses.
 These responses can occur locally, i.e., at or close to the site of application, or at a distance, mediated mainly by sensory neurons to many structures within the central nervous system.
 This can lead to activation of pathways affecting various physiological systems in the brain as well as in the periphery.
-Endogenous opioids (endorphins) in acupuncture analgesia is well established. opioid peptides are released during acupuncture and that the analgesic effects of acupuncture are at least partially explained by their actions.
+Endogenous opioids (endorphins) in acupuncture analgesia is well established.
+The opioid peptides are released during acupuncture and that the analgesic effects of acupuncture are at least partially explained by their actions.
 That opioid antagonists such as naloxone reverse the analgesic effects of acupuncture further strengthens this hypothesis.
 Stimulation by acupuncture may also activate the hypothalamus and the pituitary gland, resulting in a broad spectrum of systemic effects.
 Alteration in the secretion of neurotransmitters and neurohormones and changes in the regulation of blood flow, both centrally and peripherally, have been documented.
-There is also evidence that there are alterations in immune functions produced by acupuncture.
-Which of these and other physiological changes mediate clinical effects is at present unclear.

 Acupuncture alters brain activities